rlongobardi/EmailServiceProviders/README.md

 ##Run Locally
 mvn spring-boot:run

--This service is currently deployed here on AWS : http://mailmanager-stm.us-east-1.elasticbeanstalk.com -The main API via POST is /api/email/send
+-The main API via POST is /api/email/send
 -There is another API that allows you to admin and switch dynamically which email provider between MainGun or SendGrid, remember 1 is MailGun, 2 is SendGrid.
   To switch provider email you can use for example this call: 'api/admin/switcher?providerid=1'